Paul Woolner smiling and playing an acoustic guitar in front of a microphone, wearing a dark gray denim shirt and a gray cap.

 Paul’s new Album entitled “Memory Like Water”, marks a return to his roots; a body of work with great perspective that explores themes of change, reflection on the past and hopes for the future.
 Spare, yet full-sounding arrangements built around Paul’s acoustic guitar playing and vocals complimented by bass, drums, keys from guest performers weave depth into texture.
 Think John Hiatt meets Daniel Lanois.
 Recorded largely in his home studio in Beaver Valley by veteran producer and multi-instrumentalist Thomas Mckay (Night Crawlers, Joy Drop) at the helm, the songs are warm, rustic; immersed both in light and shadow.

-Outside of music, Paul is an avid surfer, backcountry skier, and community advocate and an active member of the Escarpment Corridor Alliance.
+Outside of music, Paul is an avid surfer, backcountry skier, community advocate, and active member of the Escarpment Corridor Alliance.
 His guiding force is a love of learning, connection, and the ever-evolving nature of the human experience.
-Look for Paul’s new single to be released this autumn and tour announcements coming soon!
+With new releases, shows, and festival appearances lined up through 2026, it's clear that Paul Woolner is entering a powerful new chapter

 TOUR DATES